ansible/ansible/docs/docsite/rst/user_guide/become.rst

 Ansible makes it hard to unknowingly use ``become`` insecurely.
 Starting in Ansible 2.1, Ansible defaults to issuing an error if it cannot execute securely with ``become``.
-If you cannot use pipelining or POSIX ACLs, you must connect as an unprivileged user, you must use ``become`` to execute as a different unprivileged user, and you decide that your managed nodes are secure enough for the modules you want to run there to be world readable, you can turn on ``allow_world_readable_tmpfiles`` in the :file:`ansible.cfg` file.
+If you cannot use pipelining or POSIX ACLs, must connect as an unprivileged user, must use ``become`` to execute as a different unprivileged user, and decide that your managed nodes are secure enough for the modules you want to run there to be world readable, you can turn on ``allow_world_readable_tmpfiles`` in the :file:`ansible.cfg` file.
 Setting ``allow_world_readable_tmpfiles`` will change this from an error into a warning and allow the task to run as it did prior to 2.1.

+.. versionchanged:: 2.10

+Ansible 2.10 introduces the above-mentioned ``ansible_common_remote_group``
+fallback.
+As mentioned above, if enabled, it is used when ``remote_user`` and ``become_user`` are both unprivileged users.
+Refer to the text above for details on when this fallback happens.

+.. warning:: As mentioned above, if ``ansible_common_remote_group`` and ``allow_world_readable_tmpfiles`` are both enabled, it is unlikely that the world-readable fallback will ever trigger, and yet Ansible might still be unable to access the module file.
+This is because after the group ownership change is successful, Ansible does not fall back any further, and also does not do any check to ensure that the ``become_user`` is actually a member of the "common group".
+This is a design decision made by the fact that doing such a check would require another round-trip connection to the remote machine, which is a time-expensive operation.
+Ansible does, however, emit a warning in this case.

 Not supported by all connection plugins
 ---------------------------------------